Authors note version

 Carefully grabbing the fork, he ignored the painful tingles of his hand.
 He scrapped the macaroni off his fork and scooped a new bite.
 Danny stared at it, his body rebelling before the food had gotten an inch off of his plate, his hand completely refusing to move.

 he whispered to himself.
 Shaking his head, he quickly brought the bite to his mouth and tried one more time to eat the casserole.
 Once again, his body reacted to the painful scent of the food and the fork dropped loudly onto his plate.

-Danny, what are you doing?
+you doing?
 Maddie asked him, her eyebrows crinkling as she looked at him for a moment.
 Are you alright?

 Im fine, Danny lied softly, not bothering to pick up the dropped fork as he rubbed at his fingertips.
 His fingers were freezing and rubbing his colorless, intangible fingers together felt

 weird.
 Pressure, but no sensations no feeling.
 Im just not hungry.

 For a brief moment, he wondered if this would be a great place to talk to his mom about this ghost thing.
 He looked down at his lap, staring at his still-intangible fingers.
 Surely shed have to believe him if she saw that.Point

 whatamIupto?... nine: still wanting to tell parents about the ghost stuff.